 425.888.6551 ext.
 4010 or 3011

-Down Payment and Refinance Assistance
+Down Payment Assistance UPDATED

 The Snoqualmie Indian Tribe provides a one-time benefit up to $20,000 USD (twenty thousand dollars) for down payment assistance to adult eligible Tribal Members (18 or over) to be used towards down payment and closing costs on the purchase of an eligible home for primary residency.
 This benefit can be used towards down payment and closing costs on the purchase of an eligible home for primary residency.
 Eligible homes include: new Standard Home, Mobile Home (expressly excludes RVs, campers, and Fifth Wheels), Manufactured Home, Prefabricated home, Construction Loan of a new build (does not include purchase of land), or a Rent-to-Own (restricted to the second stage when applying for the loan in the conveying of ownership).
+A qualifying appraisal is required for all purchases.

 Angelina Holverstott or Peyton Titus